Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Real Data Application

 \section{Real Data Application}

-In this section, we apply our proposed method to a real data example, where the data set is from the Medical Information Mart for Intensive Care III (MIMIC-III) database \citep{johnson2016mimic}.
+In this section, we illustrate our proposed methods in a real data example, derived from the Medical Information Mart for Intensive Care III (MIMIC-III) database \citep{johnson2016mimic}.
 MIMIC-III is an openly available electronic health records system developed by the MIT Lab for Computational Physiology.
-It comprises deidentified health-related data associated with intensive care unit patients with rich information including demographics, vital signs, laboratory test, medications, and so on.
-Our initial motivation for this data analysis is the association study for the albumin level in the blood sample, a very indicative biomarker correlated with the phenotypes of different types of diseases \citep{phillips1989association}.
-We focus on a subset with around 4800 patients of the whole database that the albumin level is available.
+It contains de-identified health-related data for 38,597 adult patients (aged 16 years or above) admitted to intensive care units (ICU) of the Beth Israel Deaconess Medical Center between 2001 and 2012.
+Some details of the adult patients by their first ICU admissions are available in the Table 1 of \cite{johnson2016mimic}.